Lawn Mower Man

 Lawn Mower Man is the second solo studio album by Canadian rapper Madchild.
-It was released on August 6, 2013 via Battle Axe/Suburban Noize Records.
+It was released on August 6, 2013, via Battle Axe Records and Suburban Noize Records.
 Production was handled by C-Lance, Rob the Viking, Chin Injeti and The iKonz, with Kevin Zinger and Madchild serving as executive producers.
 It features guest appearances from Sophia Danai, Bishop Lamont, JD Era, Prevail and Slaine.
 The album peaked at number two on the Canadian Albums Chart and at number 150 on the US Billboard 200.